 Initiative Activities/Progress: The program has been in market for the entire year.
-Promotion through third party service provider, newspaper ads.

-- The process for enrolling in social housing was complicated and time consuming.
-This was addressed in late 2012 and showed some benefits in 2013. - The financial scope, complexity, and customer privacy requirements of this Initiative are challenging for LDCs and most have contracted this program out.
-This Initiative may benefit from an OPA contracted centralized delivery agent. - The lack of deep installs continues to be an issue with the program.
+• The process for enrolling in social housing was complicated and time consuming.
+This was addressed in late 2012 and showed some benefits in 2013.

+• • The financial scope, complexity, and customer privacy requirements of this Initiative are challenging for LDCs and most have contracted this program out.
+This Initiative may ben nefit from an OPA contracted centralized delivery agent.

+• The lack of daan installs continues to k aliooi ne ar with the program.